s-m-t-c/sound_school_workshop/README.md

 I conducted a 2 hour Data sonification workshop for Sound School in Melbourne.

+It focused on a conceptual perspective of sonification and less so on specific tools to achieve it.

 This repository contains a link to the slides along with a Jupyter notebook and example dataset.

 The presentation is available here: http://tiny.cc/osgxez